NVME-git/WeatherTime/Documentation/Project_Process.md

         * Cities east of the GMT line have
 1. Time Delta function: Get time difference between the timezone of the person calling the API and the city they search for.

-## Performance aspects that are considered:
+## Performance aspects that are considered

 * Caching
 * Distribution